digrouz/docker-alp-couchpotato/README.md

 # docker-alp-couchpotato
-Install Couchpotato into an Alpine Linux container
+Install Couchpotato into a Linux container

 ![couchpotato](https://couchpota.to/media/images/full.png)